The Infinite Within: Who We Are And What We Are Called To Be

 Individual recordings of workshops will be only available to those registered for each specific date and time.

-Ilia Delio: “Evolution and Infinite Potential: Why We Cannot Rest Until We Rest In God”
+Ilia Delio: “Evolution and Infinite Potential: Why We Cannot Rest Until God Rests In Us”

 Biological evolution shows an irrepressible urge to transcend toward greater consciousness and complexity.
 Mechanistic explanations alone fail to satisfy this urge.
 Teilhard de Chardin recognized a hidden power in evolution, an ultimate source of vitality, urging life onward, which he identified as the power of God-Omega.
 The trinitarian matrix of divine, human and cosmic realities marks life in the universe as a cosmotheandric whole.
 With the insights of Karl Rahner and Teilhard de Chardin, I will explore what it means to be human in cosmotheandric evolution and discuss transhumanism and posthumanism in light of the irresistible desire to transcend.